How To Feed A Loon

 • Ladle enough of the sauce over the bottom of the dish just to cover it (not too much).

-• In a saucepan large enough to hold a tortilla, heat about 1 to 2 tbsp of vegetable oil over medium heat.
+• In a saucepan large enough to hold a tortilla, heat about 1 to 2 tablespoon of vegetable oil over medium heat.
 Once hot, quickly pass a tortilla through the oil, flipping once.
 Tongs or a pair of forks help you do this.
 Take care not to tear the tortilla, but if you do, just grab another tortilla (or go with the torn one, it will still roll just fine).
 You'll need to add more oil as you continue to lightly fry the tortillas.

 vegetable oil, 8 corn tortillas

 • Quickly transfer the tortilla from the skillet into the pan with the sauce.
 Flip the tortilla a couple of times to coat it with the sauce.
 Place on one end of the prepared dish.
-Spoon about 2 tbsp of the grated cheese along the center of the tortilla, lengthwise.
-Add about 2 tbsp of the prepared turkey over the cheese.
+Spoon about 2 tablespoon of the grated cheese along the center of the tortilla, lengthwise.
+Add about 2 tablespoon of the prepared turkey over the cheese.
 Bring the sides of the tortilla up and press them together, one side over the other.
 Gently turn the enchilada seam-side down and continue this process until your dish is full (usually about 8 enchiladas).

 3 cups cheddar cheese